 Results from this chapter suggest that the HSCT has had a positive effect on child protection outcomes on balance.
-We find a significant negative effect of the HSCT on sexual debut (by 13 pp) and a small (but statistically significant) increase in age at first sex.
+We find a significant negative effect of the HSCT on sexual debut (by 8 pp) and a reduction in the likelihood of ever having engaged in sexual transactions.
 We also observe significant reductions in reporting of violence in the last 12 months among youth in the HSCT of 13 pp, driven by the category of 'punched or slapped'.
 The main perpetrators of this violence are peers and authority figures, and school enrolment is a risk factor for reporting an authority figure as a perpetrator.
 A set of new questions introduced at endline show that protective environment of the young person is quite weak, with 14 percent of young people reporting that they were made to feel unwanted, and 9 percent threatened with abandonment.
 The HSCT appears to be strengthening the protective environment, with fewer HSCT young people reporting witnessing violence against their parents (by 4 percentage points), and fewer (by 6.4 percentage points) experiencing a form of emotional violence - being humiliated in public - themselves.